 Whatever the reason, processed foods are bad news for your diabetes risk.
 And we do know that eating them also raises your setpoint weight because they help create a hormonal clog.
 It’s best to avoid processed foods as much as possible and just prepare meals at home.

 SANE Tip: Purchase foods that are as close to their natural state as possible.
 For instance, select vegetables that you could have grown yourself (although frozen is totally fine.)
 Choose meats that you could hunt.
 What does this look like in practice?

 Simply purchase fresh or frozen vegetables, and stay away from the canned versions.
-Purchase packages of humanely raised, grass-fed beef and pasture raised chicken.
+Purchase packages of humanely raised, grass-fed beef and pasture-raised chicken.
 Those are meats you could hunt.
-(Buying a package of breaded chicken fingers or onions or honey mustard bbq wings does not qualify as a meat you could hunt.)
+(Buying a package of breaded chicken fingers or onions or honey mustard bbq wings does not qualify as meat you could hunt.)

 With their fiber removed, these foods are digested quickly.
 This means your body turns them into glucose fast and dumps it into your bloodstream.
 This causes your blood sugar and insulin levels to spike.
 A steady diet of highly-processed carbohydrates puts a continual burden on your pancreas, and the eventual result may be pre-diabetes.
 Is it really worth that doughnut or pastry or piece of cake?

 SANE Tip: Replace highly processed carbs with non-starchy vegetables or nutrient-dense protein.
 Both of these will fill you up quickly and keep you full longer.
 Plus, they will decrease your risk for pre-diabetes and lower your setpoint weight.